Ayesha Lee: Storylines

-Ayesha begins working at The Mill and develops an instant attraction to Sid Vere (Ashley Rice).
+Ayesha begins working at the Mill Health Centre and develops an instant attraction to Sid Vere (Ashley Rice).
 They begin dating but after they have sex, Ayesha believes their relationship is developing too fast.
 She behaves in a reluctant manner which causes a separation.
 They begin to develop romantic feelings for one another but Ayesha vomits on Sid, which abruptly ends their relationship.
 Ayesha's half-sister, Debs asks for her help with their struggling mother Bren, but Ayesha refuses to intervene.
 Debs eventually makes Ayesha reconsider and upon visiting Bren, she blames Ayesha for her other daughter, Sierra being taken away by her aunt.
 Ayesha calls a rehab centre but there is a six-month waiting list.
 Ayesha then finds Bren drunk and leaves.
 Bren arrives at The Mill, begging Ayesha for alcohol.

 Ayesha meets policeman Tyler Green (David Atkins) and they clash due to Ayesha's distrust of police.
 Initially hesitant, Ayesha agrees to go on a date with Tyler.
 Ayesha is later disgusted to find that her colleague Valerie Pitman (Sarah Moyle) has been assaulted by a student.
-Ayesha is disappointed when Tyler invites Karen Hollins (Jan Pearson) and Rob Hollins (Chris Walker) on a date to a bowling alley.
-She feels that he undervalued by Tyler which causes an argument.
+Ayesha is disappointed when Tyler invites Karen (Jan Pearson) and Rob Hollins (Chris Walker) on a date to a bowling alley.
+She feels undervalued by Tyler which causes an argument.
 Tyler tracks down Bren which causes Ayesha to accuse Tyler of meddling.
 Ayesha then confides in Emma Reid (Dido Miles) and she advises her not to visit Bren to avoid damaging her reputation; she also defends Tyler's actions.
-Bren steals money and a laptop computer from Ayesha's home.
+Bren steals money and a laptop from Ayesha's home.
 Ayesha agrees to not inform the police on the condition they cease contact.
 Ayesha subsequently ends her relationship with Tyler.
 Ayesha dating social worker Leo Tomas (Aaron Fontaine), who is working on a case of child endangerment with one of Ayesha's patients.
 The pair begin a relationship and Leo asks Ayesha to move in with him.
 Ayesha has doubts about their relationship and makes list of pros and cons about Leo, which he finds and confronts her.
-Ayesha acts blase about the negative points, but the pair agree to end their romance.
+Ayesha acts blasé about the negative points, but the pair agree to end their romance.